Mr. VD SCREAMS, “Ganga Mata ki jai”

 I hear the guide shouting, “fast, fast, fast” but the last ounce of courage draining out more quickly than I expected, I throw the paddle down and hold on to the rope that runs along the sides of the raft.
 The raft hangs in the air vertically for a moment and then regains its poise magically and slips back under us to hold us as we fall.
 Another wave goes over us, blasting our face, washing us all over and then we emerge out of it.
 Alive.

 I cough.
 In a split second at least two liters of water has got down my mouth.
-People come from all over the country to drink the holy Ganga water but with me it is more like Ganga stuffing the water into my mouth and telling, “you drink this bastard and cleanse yourself from all the sins you ever did in your life”.
+People come from all over the country to drink the holy Ganga water but with me it is more like Ganga stuffing the water into my mouth and yelling, “you drink this bastard and cleanse yourself from all the sins you ever did in your life”.
 Oh, yeah, I take it.

 We look at each other and laugh in exhilaration.